Analysis of Molecule Harvesting by Heterogeneous Receptors on MC Transmitters: Introduction

 The main contributions of this paper can be summarized as follows.
-We derive the molecule release rate from the TX membrane for the case of a continuous generation of vesicles within the TX.
-We also derive the fraction of absorbed molecules at the TX and the probability that a released molecule is observed at the RX, where all expressions are functions of the size and location of each receptor.
+We derive the rate at which molecules are release from the TX membrane for the case of a continuous generation of vesicles within the TX.
+We also derive the fraction of molecules absorbed at the TX and the probability that a released molecule is observed at the RX, where all expressions are functions of the size and location of each receptor.
 Particle-based simulations (PBSs) are used to verify the accuracy of our expressions.
-Our numerical results reveal that the total number of molecules absorbed by the TX is not affected by the vesicle generation rate, while the peak received signal at the RX increases for larger vesicle generation rates.
+Our numerical results reveal that the total number of molecules absorbed by the TX is not affected by the vesicle generation rate, and that evenly distributed receptors on the TX membrane can capture a greater number of molecules compared to randomly distributed receptors or a single receptor.